hovinhthinh/RuLES/README.md

  -em,--embedding_model <arg>             Embedding model ('transe'/'hole'/'ssp')
- -ew,--embedding_weight <arg>            Weight of embedding in score function (default: 0.3) -pca,--use_pca_conf                     Use pca confidence instead of standard confidence -dj,--disjunction                       Mine rule with disjunction in the head -nw,--num_workers <arg>                 Number of parallel workers (default: 8)
+ -ew,--embedding_weight <arg>            Weight of embedding in score function (default: 0.3) -pca,--use_pca_conf                     Use pca confidence instead of standard confidence -xyz,--mine_xyz                         Fix the form of positive parts to XYZ -dj,--disjunction                       Mine rule with disjunction in the head (experimental) -nw,--num_workers <arg>                 Number of parallel workers (default: 8)
 ```
 It is recommended to extend the memory for java job with Xmx option depending on your machine.
 For example, following command will run the mining system with 100GB RAM.